Skip to content

 Congratulations to our May Students of the Month!
 These students demonstrated the BRAVE character trait of EXCELLENCE.

-9 days ago, Clark Middle School
+about 2 months ago, Clark Middle School

 May students of the month